-Subsequent to fiscal year end, the District prepaid a total of \$1,530,000 of the Series 2020A-2 Bonds.
+Subsequent to fiscal year end, the District prepaid a total of \$15,000 for the Series 2020A-1 Bonds and \$245,000 of the Series 2020A-2 Bonds.
 The prepayments were considered extraordinary mandatory redemptions as outlined in the Bond Indenture.

-WINDWARD COMMUNITY DEVELOPMENT DISTRICT OSCEOLA COUNTY, FLORIDA SCHEDULE OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL - GENERAL FUND FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022
+WINDWARD COMMUNITY DEVELOPMENT DISTRICT OSCEOLA COUNTY, FLORIDA SCHEDULE OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL - GENERAL FUND FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024